U.S. Supreme Court to hear religious fight over same-sex foster care

 Even if the court does not overturn the 1990 ruling, the challengers at a minimum want the justices to make it easier for religious entities to bring claims when they accuse the government of targeting them because of their religious beliefs.

-The Philadelphia dispute began in 2018 when the city suspended foster care referrals to Catholic Social Services after a newspaper report about the agency’s policy of turning away same-sex couples seeking to serve as foster parents.
+Philadelphia in 2018 suspended foster care referrals to Catholic Social Services after a newspaper report about the agency’s policy of turning away same-sex couples seeking to serve as foster parents.
 The agency had a contract with the city for placement of foster children.
-It said the city’s action now means that available foster homes are sitting empty amid a foster care crisis in the city of about 1.5 million people.
+It said the city’s action means that available foster homes are sitting empty amid a foster care crisis in the city of about 1.5 million people.

-Three women who served as foster parents, Sharonell Fulton, Toni Simms-Busch and Cecelia Paul, also joined the agency in the lawsuit.
+Three foster parents, Sharonell Fulton, Toni Simms-Busch and Cecelia Paul, joined the agency in the lawsuit.
 Paul has since died.

 U.S. District Judge Petrese Tucker in Philadelphia in 2018 ruled against the agency.
-Last year, the Philadelphia-based 3rd U.S. Circuit Court of Appeals also ruled against Catholic Social Services, saying it had not shown that the city had treated it differently because of its religious affiliation.
+Last year, the Philadelphia-based 3rd U.S. Circuit Court of Appeals also ruled against Catholic Social Services, saying it had not shown that Philadelphia had treated it differently because of its religious affiliation.

+Ten of the 50 states currently allow private agencies to refuse to place children with same-sex couples, according to the Movement Advancement Project, a group that backs gay rights.
+Nine states bar discrimination based on sexual orientation in foster care.

+In court papers, Philadelphia’s lawyers said that Catholic Social Services has an interim contract that provides funds for children already in its foster homes.
+Catholic Social Services continues to contract with the city for other services.

 The Supreme Court in recent years has sent mixed messages on the conflict between gay and religious rights.
 It backed gay rights in a series of landmark rulings culminating in the 2015 decision legalizing same-sex marriage nationwide.
 It also bolstered religious rights, including a 2014 ruling that allowed owners of businesses to raise religious objections against the government.